American Airlines Flight 77: Aftermath

 Early estimates on rebuilding the damaged section of the Pentagon were that it would take three years to complete.
 However, the project moved forward at an accelerated pace and was completed by the first anniversary of the attack.
 The rebuilt section of the Pentagon includes a small indoor memorial and chapel at the point of impact.
 An outdoor memorial, commissioned by the Pentagon and designed by Julie Beckman and Keith Kaseman, was completed on schedule for its dedication on September 11, 2008.
-Since September 11, American Airlines continued to fly from Dulles International Airport to Los Angeles International Airport until 2020, when flights were permanently suspended.
-As of 2022, American Airlines operates the flight from Washington to LAX from Ronald Reagan Washington National Airport as Flight 1275 departing at 08:55 using an Airbus A321neo.

-Security camera video
+Security camera videos

-The Department of Defense released filmed footage on May 16, 2006, that was recorded by a security camera of American Airlines Flight 77 crashing into the Pentagon, with a plane visible in one frame, as a "thin white blur" and an explosion following.
+The US Department of Defense released filmed footage on May 16, 2006, that was recorded by a security camera of American Airlines Flight 77 crashing into the Pentagon, with a plane visible in one frame, as a "thin white blur" and an explosion following.
 The images were made public in response to a December 2004 Freedom of Information Act request by Judicial Watch.
 Some still images from the video had previously been released and publicly circulated, but this was the first official release of the edited video of the crash.

 A nearby Citgo service station also had security cameras, but a video released on September 15, 2006, did not show the crash because the camera was pointed away from the crash site.

-The Doubletree Hotel, located nearby in Crystal City, Virginia, also had a security camera video.
+The Doubletree Hotel in the nearby neighborhood of Crystal City also had a security camera video.
 The FBI released the video on December 4, 2006, in response to a FOIA lawsuit filed by Scott Bingham.
 The footage is "grainy and the focus is soft, but a rapidly growing tower of smoke is visible in the distance on the upper edge of the frame as the plane crashes into the building."